-Global law firm Shearman & Sterling has elected six counsel and associates to the partnership across its worldwide platform.
-The new partners practice in five offices – Beijing, New York, Milan, São Paulo and Singapore – and in the capital markets, finance, financial restructuring and insolvency, international arbitration, mergers and acquisitions, and real estate areas.
+Global law firm Shearman & Sterling has elected the following counsel and associates to the partnership across its worldwide platform.
+The new partners practice in four offices – Beijing, New York, Milan and Singapore – and in the capital markets, finance, financial restructuring and insolvency, international arbitration and real estate areas.

 “This exceptional group of new partners reflects the broad scope of our business,” said Creighton Condon, Shearman & Sterling's Senior Partner.
 “Each is deeply committed to providing superior client service and offers deep technical knowledge and experience.
 We know they will make important contributions to the success of our clients and our firm in the years to come.”

 The following lawyers were elected partner:

 practices in the Real Estate Group in New York.
 He advises financial institutions, government instrumentalities, investment funds and individual and institutional investors and developers on a wide variety of real estate matters, including acquisitions and dispositions, joint ventures, development projects, financings and ground and space leasing.
 Ferranti earned his bachelor’s degree from Hofstra University and his J.D., magna cum laude, from New York Law School, where he was managing editor of the Law Review.